dnanexus/dxCompiler/doc/Developing.md

 ### Running integration tests on GitHub

-You can run run integration tests after submitting a PR.
-By default the integration tests pipeline is skipped and only runs when the `integration` label is addded to the PR and in subsequent commit pushes.
+You can run integration tests after submitting a PR.
+By default, the integration tests pipeline is skipped and only runs when the `integration` label is added to the PR and in subsequent commit pushes.
 If you want to push more changes and temporarily skip these tests, remove the label.

 The results will be available in the [Actions](https://github.com/dnanexus/dxCompiler/actions) tab.
 Ideally set the label only before requesting a review so that we don't incur too high costs from running the jobs at each push.